 Hotels Near Harry Potter Studios London

 Premier Inn Watford North (Budget)

 I tend to prefer Premier Inns over Travelodges but it’s the same deal – a comfortable budget option that’s only a short distance from the studios.
 Check availability.

-The Hemel Hempstead Travelodge is everything that you’d expect from a Travelodge (as in basic but clean and comfortable).
+The Hemel Hempstead Holiday Inn is everything that you’d expect from a Holiday Inn (as in basic but clean and comfortable).
 The real draw is that it’s less than a ten-minute drive (seven minutes to be exact) away from the Studios – particularly perfect if you’ve got an early morning start.
 Check availability.